Timothy Woods

 For extra portability, the legs of the RT-340 are also foldable to make it easier to travel.
 It has a 20-pound pellet capacity, which means you can smoke undisturbed for almost 20 hours.

-The RT-340 also comes with an 80 pounds pellet bundle, along with a 2-year warranty.
+The RT-340 also comes with an 80-pound pellet bundle and a 2-year warranty.

 Specifications: